drbob132/Sudoku-Solver/README.md

 # Sudoku-Solver
-Iterative Sudoku solver using conditional links between blocks to save on iterations.
+Iterative Sudoku solver using conditional links between blocks to save on work!

 Testing!